NodeDAO/oracle-go/README.md

 ### Note:

-- Ensure connectivity between the ETH execution layer and the ETH consensus layer nodes for which the `executionLayerAddr` and `beaconNodeAddr` parameters are set.
+- Ensure connectivity between the ETH execution layer and the ETH consensus layer nodes for which the `elAddr` and `clAddr` parameters are set.
 - Ensure that privateKey's private key is authorized by Oracle member.